 As a result of conservation issues that Ekala Eco Tours finds unacceptable – we at Ekala do not support these types of commercially structured “Game Parks”.

 Commercial “parks” that breed lions (alternatively simply have lions) for financial gain – must, in Ekala’s opinion, be avoided.
-Thus even if you are supplied the tour for free.
+Thus, even if you are supplied the tour for free.

-Lion type safari “parks” are the cheapest option available for any wildlife experience – however at what cost to the lions.
+Lion type safari “parks” are the cheapest option available for any wildlife experience – however, at what cost to the lions.

-Additionally not a single captive-bred, hand-reared lion (as would thus come from a private “park” type facility) has been successfully released into the wild.
+Additionally, not a single captive-bred, hand-reared lion (as would thus come from a private “park” type facility) has been successfully released into the wild.
 There is thus no conservation purpose to breed lions or to keep them in captivity.

 Handled lions can’t be introduced into the wild.
-Other than hunting, there is therefore no sustainable market for lions.
+Other than hunting, there is, therefore, no sustainable market for lions.

 Over 3 lions – PER DAY – are killed in South Africa for the trophy, bones, claws, and teeth market.
 So all these lions come from private lion “parks”.
-Thus Ekala refuses to be a part of this industry.
+Thus, Ekala refuses to be a part of this industry.

-However, the current figure of profits from hunting, for Africa, of the actual value, trickling down to the local community is less than 3%.
+However, the current figure of profits from hunting, for Africa, of actual value, trickling down to the local community is less than 3%.